dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T184: Holding power accountable is vital for public welfare.
+### T184: Powerholders must be accountable for their actions.

 |Support|
 |---|